-Tuition is waived for full-time employees, spouses, and eligible children who wish to take courses at Davenport University, subject to Financial Aid Guidelines. (with the exception of Limited Seat Programs which are provided a 50% waiver).
+All full-time employees (and their eligible dependents), part-time employees (and their eligible dependents), flexible-part-time employees, coaches and adjuncts qualify for the tuition remission benefit for those who wish to take courses at Davenport University, subject to Financial Aid Guidelines.
+Eligibility begins the first semester after the first day of employment in an eligible classification.
+The benefits provided for each classification are defined in the Tuition Remission Policy.
 Tuition remission does not include fees or course materials.
 To apply for tuition remission, a Tuition Remission Application must be completed each semester prior to the start of the semester being requested.
-For additional details please see the Tuition Remission Policy.